Autofill Help

 - I'm a power user.
 Are there any keyboard shortcuts?

-- Just curious, what technologies did you use to develop Autofill?
+- Just curious, what technologies did you use to develop Lightning Autofill?

 - What's new in this version?

-- How can I help translate Autofill into my local language?
+- How can I help translate Lightning Autofill into my local language?

-- What's the best way to troubleshoot Autofill issues?
+- What's the best way to troubleshoot Lightning Autofill issues?

 - The field autofills, but how come I still can't submit the form?